 Weight: 5.2 oz.

-What we like: Lightweight and breathable; lots of size options.
+What we like: Lightweight and breathable; lots of sizes and colorway options.

 What we don’t: Fabric is prone to pilling and snagging.